azabiong/vim-highlighter/README.md

 > :Plug 'azabiong/vim-highlighter'
 > :PlugInstall
 > ```
-> copy the first line, then insert it between the following section in your configuration file.
+> copy the first line, and then insert it between the following section in your configuration file.
 > ```vim
 > call plug#begin()
 > call plug#end()